Mkushi123/html-foundations-mastery/README.md

 # HTML Foundations Mastery

-A collection of HTML exercises covering the fundamentals of web development.
+A collection of html file.

 ## Files